 Christians Against Poverty

-The vision of the Lancaster CAP centre is to see the poor, needy, desperate and indebted people set free and have lives transformed through the power of Jesus Christ by prolonged, active demonstrations of His love through God’s people, the hearing of the true gospel from His word so that they become followers and lovers of Jesus Christ.
+The vision of the Lancaster, Morecambe & District Debt Centre is to see the poor, needy, desperate and indebted people set free and have lives transformed through the power of Jesus Christ by prolonged, active demonstrations of His love through God’s people, the hearing of the true gospel from His word so that they become followers and lovers of Jesus Christ.
 Christians Against Poverty offer free debt advice and support.

 Contact: 0800 328 0006

 National Website: http://www.capuk.org/